 Articles / Software / Apps

-The easiest way to wreck a gaming PC flip is to get emotionally attached to the build before you have checked whether the numbers actually work.
-What you really need before spending another penny is a PC build profit calculator: a quick, honest way to see cost basis, expected resale value, and profit before the parts pile grows.
+The easiest way to wreck a gaming PC flip is to fall in love with the build before you have checked whether the numbers work.
+I have done it: kept adding parts because the rig was nearly there, then found the resale never justified the pile.
+What you actually need first is a profit check, a quick honest look at cost basis, expected resale, and margin, before the parts pile grows into a problem.

 Why PC Build Profit Matters Before You Buy Parts